Rasuchan/RASUT2/README.md

 ```
 **RUN THE SCRIPT**
 > Ensure you have Python installed on your machine.
-> Execute the script with the desired input and output file paths.
+>> Execute the script with the desired input and output file paths.
 For example:
 <hr>

 `bash`
 ```
 python url_processing_tool.py --input input_file.txt -o output_file.txt
 ```
+> Replace input_file.txt and output_file.txt with your actual file paths.

 ## FEATURES
 - INPUT VALIDATION